-- 2.5 It is a key objective of the planning system to strengthen community and stakeholder involvement in the planning and development process.
-Planning affects all communities, so it is important that local people understand the process and are given the opportunity to get involved. - 2.6 All local authorities are required to produce a SCI, which sets out their vision and strategy for effective community participation. - 2.7 Greater community participation and empowerment is also on the national agenda, as outlined in the Localism Act 2011 and the National Planning Policy Framework (NPPF) 2012 which states that one of the core principles of planning is to "empower local people to shape their surroundings" (paragraph 17). - 2.8 Engaging communities early in the plan-making process should ensure that plans reflect the needs and aspirations of local people, and will allow for communities to fully understand the process from start to finish. - 2.9 Some of the benefits of community involvement include: - Outcomes that better reflect local needs and aspirations; - Improved quality and efficiency of decisions by drawing on local knowledge and minimising conflict; - Education and communication amongst the community of different sectors' needs and the planning process; - Promotion of social cohesion making real connections with and between communities; and - Enhanced buy-in and a greater sense of ownership for decisions and outcomes.
+- 2.6.
+It is a key objective of the planning system to strengthen community and stakeholder involvement in the planning and development process.
+Planning affects all communities, so it is important that local people understand the process and are given the opportunity to get involved. - 2.7.
+As set out in Regulation 10A of the Town and Country Planning Regulations 2012 (as amended), all local authorities are required to produce a SCI, which sets out their vision and strategy for effective community participation. - 2.8.
+Greater community participation and empowerment is also high on the national agenda, as outlined in the Localism Act 2011 and the National Planning Policy Framework 2019 which states that the planning system should provide "a platform for local people to shape their surroundings" (paragraph 15). - 2.9.
+Engaging communities early in the plan-making process should ensure that plans reflect the needs and aspirations of local people, and will allow communities to fully understand the process from start to finish.

+2.10.
+Some of the benefits of community involvement include:

+- Outcomes that better reflect local needs and aspirations; - Improved quality and efficiency of decisions by drawing on local knowledge and minimising conflict; - Education and communication amongst the community of different sectors' needs and the planning process; - Promotion of social cohesion making real connections with and between communities; and - Enhanced buy-in and a greater sense of ownership for decisions and outcomes.